-Absorption of Nadolol after oral dosing is variable, averaging about 30 percent.
-Peak serum concentrations of Nadolol usually occur in three to four hours after oral administration and the presence of food in the gastrointestinal tract does not affect the rate or extent of Nadolol absorption.
-Approximately 30 percent of the Nadolol present in serum is reversibly bound to plasma protein.
+Absorption of Nadolol after oral dosing is variable, averaging about 30%.
+Peak serum concentrations of Nadolol usually occur in 3 to 4 hours after oral administration and the presence of food in the gastrointestinal tract does not affect the rate or extent of Nadolol absorption.
+Approximately 30% of the Nadolol present in serum is reversibly bound to plasma protein.

 Unlike many other beta-adrenergic blocking agents, Nadolol is not metabolized by the liver and is excreted unchanged, principally by the kidneys.

-The half-life of therapeutic doses of Nadolol is about 20 to 24 hours, permitting once-daily dosage.
+The half-life of therapeutic doses of Nadolol is about 20 to 24 hours, permitting once daily dosage.
 Because Nadolol is excreted predominantly in the urine, its half-life increases in renal failure (see PRECAUTIONS and DOSAGE AND ADMINISTRATION).
-Steady-state serum concentrations of Nadolol are attained in six to nine days with once-daily dosage in persons with normal renal function.
+Steady-state serum concentrations of Nadolol are attained in 6 to 9 days with once daily dosage in persons with normal renal function.
 Because of variable absorption and different individual responsiveness, the proper dosage must be determined by titration.